Anthony Otley MD MSc FRCPC Head, Division of Gastroenterology and Nutrition

 Melissa Crane BSc MHA Research Coordinator

 Melissa is a research coordinator who has been working with MIRA Peds since September 2015.
 She holds a Bachelor of Science in Psychology & Neuroscience from Acadia University, and a Master of Health Administration from Dalhousie University.
-Melissa is the Global Coordinator for a study called TUMMY-CD, which aims to create a validated patient reported signs and symptoms index for pediatric Crohn’s disease.
+Melissa collaborates on a study called TUMMY-CD, which aims to create a validated patient reported signs and symptoms index for pediatric Crohn’s disease.
 She is also involved in various studies with MIRA on topics including patient engagement and knowledge translation.
 In her spare time, Melissa serves on the Emerging Health Leaders Nova Scotia Executive Council, and loves running with her dog.

 Amy Postmaa BSc MA Research Coordinator